Ivovis/Week-08-assignment/README.md

 ### A Personal Blog with comments feature

-User Stories

-🐿️ As a user, I want to view all posts with options to sort them in ascending or descending order so that I can easily find content based on my preferences.

-🐿️ As a developer, I want to design a SQL schema that includes a posts table and a comments table, ensuring that comments are correctly associated with the corresponding post ID.

-🐿️ As a user, I want to be able to delete posts using a delete button on each post’s page so that I can manage or remove my content from the database.

-🐿️ As a user, I want to add comments on individual posts using a user-friendly form.

-🐿️ As a user, I want to comment on posts directly on their dedicated pages so that my interactions are contextually tied to the content I view.

-🐿️ As a user, I want to be automatically redirected to the posts page after creating a new post so I can immediately see my content in the context of all posts.

-Requirements
-🎯 Display all posts on the page, with an option to sort them in ascending or descending order.

-🎯 Create a SQL schema for a posts table and a comments table, with the comments being connected to the posts table with a foreign key.
-Please submit your database schema, as is mentioned in the submission instructions.
-🎯 Create a delete button on posts that allows users to delete the post from the database.

-🎯 Create a form which saves comments to a dedicated comments table, with the comments being connected to the posts table with a foreign key.

-🎯 Allow users to comment on individual posts in their dynamic routes.
-Comments should be associated with posts, and have a dynamic route (e.g. /posts/:postid).

-🎯 Add a redirect when a user creates a post to redirect them to the posts page.

-Reflection
-Please also provide an assignment reflection in your project README.md file.

-Required

-🎯 What requirements did you achieve?

-🎯 Were there any requirements or goals that you were unable to achieve?

-🎯 If so, what was it that you found difficult about these tasks?

-Optional
-🏹 Feel free to add any other reflections you would like to share about your submission, for example:

-Requesting feedback about a specific part of your submission.
-What useful external sources helped you complete the assignment (e.g Youtube tutorials)?
-What errors or bugs did you encounter while completing your assignment?
-How did you solve them?
-What went really well and what could have gone better?

 ### Checkpoint 1

 A basic blog, the home screen will hold a blog description and list of existing blogs, user will be able to sort them in ascending or descending order using a discrete button.